From seafood traceability to seafood sustainability

 – The seafood industry’s shifting metrics

 Originally, the focus was on technology for data capture within seafood companies.
-Over time, tracking and tracing efforts expanded from technology-oriented solutions for individual companies to a greater focus on system-level approaches, including implementation of major national and international policy developments, technologies aimed at large-scale monitoring of vessels, and industry-led standards for traceability.
+Over time, tracking and tracing efforts expanded from technology-oriented solutions for individual companies to a greater focus on system-level approaches, including the implementation of seafood ERP software to handle major national and international policy developments, technologies aimed at large-scale monitoring of vessels, and industry-led standards for traceability.
 Online reporting platforms also help stakeholders engaged in markets-based initiatives to track activity more effectively.
 With the advent of cloud applications, sharing critical data points to follow the fish records has become much easier as interoperability between systems is no longer an issue.

-As both systems to capture traceability data and the scope of data to be tracked have advanced, so too has the dialogue surrounding what should be measured and communicated evolved.
-Beyond simple one up one down traceability regulated by governmental regulation, and quality measures regulated by quality certification schemes, with climate change now front and center on the world stage, companies, especially in the seafood sector, will increasingly need to formulate sustainability plans, and be able to measure their progress.
+As both systems to capture seafood traceability data and the scope of data to be tracked have advanced, so too has the dialogue surrounding what should be measured and communicated evolved.
+Beyond simple one up one down traceability regulated by governmental regulation, and quality measures regulated by quality certification schemes, with climate change now front and center on the world stage, companies, especially in the seafood sector, will increasingly need to use seafood ERP solutions to formulate sustainability plans and measure their progress.

 As climate change gains prominence, companies in the seafood sector are under pressure to develop sustainability plans and measure their progress.
 Customers, investors, and regulators are major drivers for sustainability investments.